-direction the axis points - the position of the celestial pole - transcribes a figure similar to a circle on the celestial sphere.
+Observed over very long periods of time the direction the axis of rotation points to does actually change.
+The angle between the axis of rotation and the orbital plane stays fairly constant, but the direction the axis points - the position of the celestial pole - transcribes a figure similar to a circle on the celestial sphere.
 The motion is similar to the way in which a gyroscope slowly twists, as figure 17.5 illustrates.
 This process is called precession.
-The circles can be shown in Stellarium: from the View menu ([F4]), tab "Markings", switch on "Precession Circles" (4.4.4).
+The circles can be shown in Stellarium: from the View menu ($\lceil 4 \rceil$), tab "Markings", switch on "Precession Circles" (4.4.4).